ericrisco/nanobanana-hackaton/README.md

 ## ✨ Features

 - 🗺️ **Interactive Map**: Click anywhere on the map or use preset famous locations
-- 🎨 **Multiple Art Styles**: Comic, Realistic, Futuristic, Destroyed, On Fire, Flooded
+- 🎨 **Multiple Art Styles**: Realistic, Anime, Comic, Pixel Art, Oil painting
 - 👾 **Creative Populations**: Real persons, Bananas, Robots, Zoo animals, Sea animals, Ghosts, Superheroes
-- ⏰ **Time Periods**: Present Day, Ancient Rome, Medieval Times, 1920s Art Deco, 1980s Cyberpunk, Distant Future, Prehistoric
+- ⏰ **Time Periods**: Present Day, Prehistoric, Ancient Rome, Medieval Times, Renaissance, 1920, 1940, 1950, 1980
 - 🔥 **Street-Level Perspective**: Generates first-person ground-level views as if you were walking there
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 💾 **Download Generated Images**: Save your AI-generated artwork locally
+- 🗺️ **Reference Map Viewer**: See the exact Google Maps image used by the AI for generation

 ## 🚀 How It Works

 1. **Drop a Pin**: Click anywhere on the map to select a location (or use preset locations like Sagrada Familia, Eiffel Tower, etc.)
 2. **Choose Parameters**: Select your desired style, population, and time period
 3. **Generate**: Hit the GENERATE button and let AI create magic
-4. **View & Download**: Your unique street-level interpretation appears, ready to be saved
+4. **View & Download**: Your unique street-level interpretation appears, ready to be saved.
+Click "Map Reference" to see the exact map image the AI used for context

 ## 🛠️ Tech Stack